Nature & Wildlife

 The Gwent Levels are also one of few remaining strongholds for the shrill carder bee Bombus sylvarum - a UK priority species.

-The levels also support water vole and a wide variety of birds, particularly waders and waterfowl.
+The levels also support a wide variety of birds, particularly waders and waterfowl.
 A number of European protected species and UK protected species have been confirmed to be present, including dormice, grass snake, some bat species, otter, great crested newt and water vole.
 The charismatic water voles had become locally extinct from the Levels but are now increasing thanks to a reintroduction and mink control programme managed by Gwent Wildlife Trust.

 The Gwent Levels is also one of the largest blocks (10,500ha) of coastal and floodplain grazing marsh (a BAP priority habitat) surviving in the UK.
 The drainage system of reens and ditches extends to 1,629km.
 Within this block, there are eight wetland SSSIs, covering 5,700ha, designated because of the range of aquatic plants and invertebrates associated with the reens and ditches of the drainage system that have been able to take advantage of the specific environmental conditions created by the distinct water level and vegetation management regimes of the historic Levels.
 Together, they represent the largest complex of lowland SSSIs in a coastal and floodplain grazing marsh in Wales.